Probing the quantum metric of 3D topological insulators: Quantum metric magnetoresistance

 \section{Quantum metric magnetoresistance}

 To probe the QMMR, we have considered Sb$_2$Te$_3$ thin films grown by metal-organic chemical vapor deposition (Methods).
 Sb$_2$Te$_3$ is a chalcogenide-based narrow band-gap semiconducting material formed by quintuple layers connected through van der Waals bonds (Fig. 2a) \cite{Zhang2009}.
 These films are characterized by a rhombohedral crystalline structure that belongs to the R-3m spatial group and present a nearly epitaxial structure \cite{Rimoldi2020,Shafiei2025}.
 Figure 2b displays the X-ray diffraction pattern of a 30 nm thick Sb$_2$Te$_3$ film.
-Intense and sharp peaks associated to the (00\textit{l}) Sb$_2$Te$_3$ planes are observed (green dots in Fig. 2b), in compliance with the high structural order of the material \cite{Rimoldi2020,Anderson1974,Shafiei2025}.
-The topological insulator character of these films has previously been demonstrated by combining angle resolved photoemission spectroscopy (ARPES) and magnetotransport measurements \cite{Locatelli2022,Shafiei2025} and exploited for efficient spin-charge conversion \cite{Longo2021,Longo2022}.
-ARPES also locates the Fermi level of Sb$_2$Te$_3$ approximately 0.1 eV below the Dirac point, revealing its p-type character.
+Intense and sharp peaks associated to the (00\textit{l}) Sb$_2$Te$_3$ planes are observed, in compliance with the high structural order of the material \cite{Rimoldi2020,Anderson1974,Shafiei2025}.
+The topological insulator character of the films used in this study has previously been demonstrated by combining angle resolved photoemission spectroscopy (ARPES) and magnetotransport measurements \cite{Locatelli2022,Shafiei2025}, and has been exploited for efficient spin-charge conversion \cite{Longo2021,Longo2022}.
+ARPES performed on a twin of the Sb$_2$Te$_3$ film considered here identifies linearly dispersing surface bands with the Fermi level located approximately 0.1 eV below the Dirac point, revealing its p-type character, but does not provide evidence for additional trivial surface states close to the chemical potential.
 Furthermore, temperature dependent transport measurements show a metallic behavior (Extended Data Fig. 1) accompanied by weak antilocalization corrections to the magnetoconductance measured at low temperature (Fig. 2d).
+The dependence of the magnetoconductance on the direction of the magnetic field indicates that the weak antilocalization is contributed by both bulk and surface states \cite{Locatelli2022}.
 The analysis of this effect yields a weak antilocalization prefactor $\alpha \approx 0.5$, which is indicative of one 2D conductive channel \cite{Hikami1980,Steinberg2011,Locatelli2022,Shafiei2025}, and a phase coherence length in the order of 100 nm that is limited by electron-phonon interactions (Fig. 2e, Methods).
-Overall, ARPES and linear magnetotransport support the presence of spin-momentum-locked surface states, which are the prerequisite for probing effects induced by the quantum metric.
+Overall, ARPES and linear magnetotransport support the presence of surface Dirac cones with spin-momentum locking, which are the prerequisite for probing effects induced by the quantum metric.